 Fellowships of the Austrian Academy of Sciences offer qualified researchers from all fields of ancient studies and archaeology the possibility of a research stay at the OeAI in Athens, in order to be able to use the ideal research infrastructure at the OeAI, but also at the many other foreign institutes in Athens.

-In addition, the OeAI Athens branch regularly organises events such as professional conferences and lecture series, attended by international and national specialists.
-These offer the ATHENS fellowship scholars, amongst others, a forum for the presentation of their research projects.
-The main themes of the lecture series are influenced by the work and projects of the OeAI.
+The OeAI at Athens also regularly organises events such as specialist conferences and lecture series with the participation of international and national specialists.
+Among other things, they offer scholarship holders and visiting researchers a forum for presenting their research projects.
+The main topics of the lecture series are shaped by the work and projects of the OeAI.